Hunter Bridgeport Ceiling Fan

 Choose Custom Options & Accessories Here

-Shown in Picture: Hunter Bridgeport Ceiling Fan Model 53125 in White.
-White finished blades are included as shown.
-Comes with 3 Speed Pull Chain.
+Shown in Picture: Hunter Bridgeport Ceiling Fan Model HU-53127 in Textured Black with Plastic Oak blades.
+The Bridgeport is a Traditional style Ceiling Fan Designed for use indoors or outdoors in either damp or dry locations.
+This fan features a 172mm X 12mm Motor with a 12 Degree Blade Pitch producing an AirFlow rating of 3 (where 5 is best).
+It is operated by a 3 Speed Pull Chain.
+Other types of controls are also available.
 Sometimes, the name really does say it all.
 UL® listed for damp outdoor use, the Bridgeport Outdoor can turn a back porch into a breezeway with the flip of a switch.

 Ceiling Fan Comparison Graph